dpandalai/link-in-bio-deepa/README.md

 This program displays 4 of the links I visit often.
 These weblinks are within the body section.

 The code was validated using the HTML validator given in the lesson (the W3C HTML Validator)

+How to run the project:
+After you launch the static html page as a website, just click on any of my links (for browsing or reading news).

 Some rights reserved — see [LICENSE.txt](LICENSE.txt)